Mental health and mental health first aiders in the workplace

 The pandemic and isolating through lockdowns, loss of jobs or impacts on income, bereavement and the need to adapt to working from home have all had a major effect on mental health globally.

-The UK is currently in the depths of a cost-of-living crisis which has led to an increase in financial stress.
+The UK is currently in the depths of a cost-of-living crisis which has led to an increase in work relatedstress and employees who are struggling financially.
 Stress, whilst not an illness it itself, can lead to a significant deterioration in mental health, as people struggle to pay their bills, feed their families and meet their financial commitments.
+Read our employers guide to work related stress here.

 Improving mental health includes treating oneself with extra care, seeking professional help where necessary, speaking to someone trusted and engaging in recreational activities to reduce stress and bring comfort.
 An individual who takes proper care of their mental health can live a fuller life and better manage the ups and downs that go with it.